GiorgioUghini/Adrenalina/README.md

 ## Launching the Application - Linux
 For Windows and Linux user you can follow the easier plug-and-play guide.
 ### Launch Server - Linux
-The production server configuration don't use any options.
+The production server configuration does not use any options.

 ```
 cd deliverables/app